UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software.md

 ### FreeSurfer

+FreeSurfer is a set of tools for analysis and visualization of structural and functional brain imaging data.

 Freesurfer can use threads to run on multiple cores in one node: request the number with `-pe smp` in the resource-request part of your jobscript.
 ```
 cd $TMPDIR